troychaplin/block-accessibility-checks/docs/website-guides/general-editor.md

 ### Step 3: Enqueue Your Validation Script

-Ensure your JavaScript validation file is loaded with access to the block editor data store.
+Ensure your JavaScript validation file is loaded in the block editor with the correct dependencies.

 ```php
 function my_plugin_enqueue_editor_validation_scripts() {